browserengineering/book/book/visual-effects.md

-The `ClipRect` display list entry looks like this:
+The `ClipRect` class looks like this:

 ``` {.python}
 class ClipRect: